Bloodbuzz Ohio

-Irish artist SOAK covered the song in 2019.

-Goose (American band) performed a version of the song on August 18, 2022 at Red Rocks Amphitheatre.

 Critical reception

-"Bloodbuzz Ohio" received critical reviews as being the first single from High Violet.
-One Thirty BPM states the track to be "the beating heart of High Violet and most alarming insight into the psyche of the album."
-Pitchfork's review stated that "Bloodbuzz Ohio" was "a tense, drawn-out build with Matt Berninger's weathered baritone lording all over everything."
+One Thirty BPM described the track as "the beating heart of High Violet and most alarming insight into the psyche of the album."
+Pitchfork called it "a tense, drawn-out build with Matt Berninger's weathered baritone lording all over everything."

 On January 26, 2011, the song was voted at number 31 on the Triple J Hottest 100 of 2010, making it their highest entry on the countdown ever.
 In 2019, Pitchfork ranked the song at number 76 on its list of the 200 Best Songs of the 2010s.

+In Rolling Stone, Rob Sheffield stated that the song is "about money", emphasizing that its chorus is the phrase "I still owe money, to the money, to the money I owe", and speculating that Ohio is "mentioned only because it sounds like 'I owe'".
+Sheffield further observed that the song's lyrics are "full of throwaway clues that never add up to any coherent storyline", but that it is nonetheless "sickeningly great" and has "undeniable emotional punch".

 Music video

 Matt Berninger is the main focus of the first video from High Violet which shows him dapper in a suit, holding a drink, and walking the streets of New York City, seemingly lost in thought as he sings.
 Documentary film director D.A.
 Pennebaker appears in a cameo in the video, playing a bartender.

 It was directed by Hope E. Hall, Andreas Burgess, and Berninger's wife Carin Besser.